 So without further ado, welcome to APB Dance Belly Dance 101!

-For most people living in the western world, their first interactions with belly dance usually occured either through watching music videos of Shakira, or by visiting a Lebanese, Turkish or Egyptian restaurant.
+For most people living in the western world, their first interactions with belly dance usually occurred either through watching music videos of Shakira, or by visiting a Lebanese, Turkish or Egyptian restaurant.

 Where can I find a teacher?